Get notice of new posts

 I can see Aaron’s gifts and talents–I don’t have to think they are only because he has the label of autism.

 Aaron is a loving person who makes kissing noises as I turn out the light.
 He smiles when I pull on the toes of his socks.
 He gives me hugs when I walk past him.
 He is patient as I try to figure out what he wants.
 He concentrates on his books and loves pictures.
 He gets excited when I come in a room.
 I love when he relaxes in his bath.
-I love when he initiates a song or going to the bathroom.
-I love when he figures out how to eat the cheese off my sandwich….
+I love when he initiates a song or goes to the bathroom.
+I love when he figures out how to eat the cheese off my sandwich…

 Aaron is unique.
 He adds his own version of diversity to the human family.
-He is a great son, brother, uncle, friend… just the way he is.
+He is a great son, brother, uncle, and friend… just the way he is.

 Autism sucks.
 Aaron doesn’t.